riverrun/bcrypt_elixir/README.md

 can be configured to remain slow and resistant to brute-force attacks even as computational power increases.

+## Changes in version 2

+In version 2.0, bcrypt_elixir has been updated to implement the Comeonin and Comeonin.PasswordHash behaviours.

+It now has the following two additional convenience functions:

+* `add_hash/2`
+  * same as Comeonin.Bcrypt.add_hash in Comeonin version 4
+  * hashes a password and returns a map with the password hash
+* `check_pass/3`
+  * same as Comeonin.Bcrypt.check_pass in Comeonin version 4
+  * takes a user struct and password as input and verifies the password

 ## Installation

 1. Add bcrypt_elixir to the `deps` section of your mix.exs file: